ontodev/ldtab/README.md

 # ldtab: Linked Data Tables

-`ldtab` reads RDF graph and generates a `statements` table like this:
+`ldtab` reads an RDF graph and generates a `statements` table like this:

 assertion | retraction | graph | subject     | predicate       | object   | datatype | annotation
 ----------|------------|-------|-------------|-----------------|----------|----------|------------